 What is the Entry Point for Supply Chain Jobs?

-Many people, when starting out, talk to recruiting companies and head-hunters, but to be honest, that is a bit of a numbers game.
+A recruitment agency may be able to find you a temporary position, which, if you prove to be a good fit with the company, could lead to a permanent job.
+But to be honest, this method becomes a bit of a numbers game.
 It’s hard to stand out from the crowd unless you’ve got exemplary qualifications.

-- Networking: Look out for industry-type events in your area, as these provide an opportunity for you to meet lots of people.
+Look out for industry-type events in your area, as these provide an opportunity for you to meet lots of people.
 Speak to as many professionals as you can—discuss your various options with them.
 And don’t be afraid to ask their advice on how to start out in the industry.
+As the saying goes: “What you know is important; who you know is the key.”

-- Market yourself: LinkedIn is the best platform for this.
+LinkedIn is the best platform for this.
 Put your profile up so that managers can find you.
 Be sure to include all the keywords for the type of work you want to do.
+Recruiters and managers are increasingly using social media, in particular LinkedIn, to assess prospective candidates through their links and posts.
+You can significantly raise your profile by writing and sharing posts—the more the merrier.
+You can also use LinkedIn to scour the many supply chain jobs that are advertised on the platform.

 But I always stress to people starting out that they should not worry at what level they get in.
 Just get in and start gaining some experience.